extremecoders-re/AddSection/README.md

 ## Building Instructions

 Use Borland Delphi 7 to build the project.
+If you do not want to build yourself, there are precompiled binaries ***[available](https://github.com/extremecoders-re/AddSection/releases)***.

 ## Screenshots